 Beau is an alumnus of the Digital Musics masters program at Dartmouth.
 His research has focused on cross-modal perception of emotion in music and movement.
 This work included a research trip to rural Cambodia to examine cross-cultural similarities in emotional expression.
 He is currently studying how ways of understanding the world are shared in groups of people.

 Emma received her A.B. in Psychology from Harvard.
 There, she worked in Jason Mitchell's lab, most closely with Diana Tamir.
 After graduating, Emma worked as the lab manager of the Stanford Social Neuroscience Lab, led by Jamil Zaki.
 As lab manager, Emma conducted studies investigating social influence and how social media use impacts our experiences.
-Currently, Emma is identifying individual differences that predict how people connect with each other.
+Currently, Emma is investigating what makes conversation good.

 Sophie graduated with highest distinction in music and cognitive science from the University of Virginia, where she was an Echols Scholar.
 After graduation, she held a postbac intramural research and training award (IRTA) in Alex Martin's lab at the NIH.
 There, she used MEG to study abnormal brain activity in Autism Spectrum Disorders.
-She is currently studying how the social world unfolds over different timescales to help us communicate effectively and connect with one another.
+She is currently studying how physiological cues (e.g., pupillary dilations) can shed light on how people share attention in order to communicate and connect.

 Adam is a visiting student from Central European University in Hungary.
 He is using hyperscanning (simultaneous fMRI across sites) to examine how brains interact and adapt to each other during conversation.

 CAROLYN PARKINSON, PHD (2015): Assistant Professor, UCLA

 Carolyn received her Cognitive Neuroscience PhD from Dartmouth in 2015.
 While at Dartmouth, Carolyn received several awards including the Marie A. Center Award for Excellence in Research, Outstanding Graduate Student Teaching Award and a Neukom Prize for Outstanding Research in Computational Science.
 Her dissertation focused on whether brains encode social position automatically and whether friends have similar neural activity compared to people further removed from each other in their social network.
 Carolyn is now an Assistant Professor and Director of the Computational Social Neuroscience Lab at UCLA where she investigates the neural computations that help people represent and navigate their social networks.

 OLIVIA KANG, PHD (2015): Project Director / Research Fellow, Harvard University